What is YunoHost?

 Even if YunoHost can handle multiple domains and multiple users, it is not meant to be a mutualized system.

-First, the software is too young, not tested at large scale and thus probably not optimized to be put in production for hundreds of users at the same time.
+First, the software is too young, not tested at scale and thus probably not optimized well enough for hundreds of users at the same time.
 With that said, we do not want to lead the software in that direction.
 Virtualization democratizes, and its usage is recommended since it is a more watertight way to achieve mutualization than a "full-stack" system like YunoHost.

 You can host your friends, your family and your company safely and with ease, but you must trust your users, and they must trust you above all.
 If you want to provide YunoHost services for unknown persons anyway, a full VPS per user will be just fine, and we believe a better way to go.